 Applicant must have minimum of an upper second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard.

-Course Level: Scholarship is awarded to pursue postgraduate programme.
+Course Level: award is awarded to pursue postgraduate programme.

-Study Subject: Scholarship is available for selected students who intend to pursue an MSc in Global Health and Development at the UCL Institute for Global Health.
+Study Subject: award is available for selected students who intend to pursue an MSc in Global Health and Development at the UCL Institute for Global Health.

 List of Subjects: Global Health and Development